gayatrisonune/blog-website/README.md

 # blog-website
-A Personal blog website which uses mongoDB and ejs where you can add,read and delete your personal blogs.
+A Personal blog website which uses ejs where you can add,read and delete your personal blogs.